ozoidemi/ePaper_guest_dashboard/README.md

 Anyone who can see the screen can read the password.

-If you're comfortable with those three points and have a properly isolated guest network, read on.

-**Proceeding means you accept these risks.**
+If you're comfortable with those three points and have a properly isolated guest network, read on. **Proceeding means you accept any potential risks.
+This implementation provides no guarantees, explicit nor implied.**

 ---